pyodide/pyodide/docs/usage/quickstart.md

 // x >>> [Float64Array(3), Float64Array(3), Float64Array(3)]
 ```

-Since you have full scope access, you can also re-assign new values or even JavaScript functions to variables, and create new ones from JavaScript:
+Since you have full scope access, you can also re-assign new values or even Javascript functions to variables, and create new ones from Javascript:

 ```js
 // re-assign a new value to an existing variable